 The Minister said the conversion of licences would be processed as speedily and efficiently as possible, but in the event that there is a delay in the post and a licence is not processed in advance of 29 March, will it be honoured or will it be declared null and void?

 I wish to get clarity.
 As the Minister is aware, 90% of the agricultural product in this country is exported either to Great Britain or through Great Britain on to France and other European countries.
-Will the Irish licence of those lorry drivers be accepted in England if they are stopped by the police?
+Will the Irish licences of those lorry drivers be accepted in England if they are stopped by the police?
 My concern is to ensure that they can travel freely.

 The answer to Deputy Scanlon is “Yes”, as to whether the Irish licence will be accepted in England.
 In response to Deputy Troy, people will be all right if the application for conversion is in the system by 29 March.